Yuanlong-Tony-Cui/Advanced-Algorithms/README.md

 # Advanced-Algorithms

-This repository has a number of practice problems solved using a wide variety of advanced algorithms.
+This repository contains a number of common problems solved using various advanced algorithms.

-The algorithms used include but are not limited to:
+These algorithms include but are not limited to:
 * Breath First Search (BFS)
 * Depth First Search (DFS)
+* A*
+* Simulated Annealing (SA)
+* Tabu Search
+* Genetic Algorithm (GA)
+* Ant Colony Optimization (ACO)
+* Particle Swarm Optimization (PSO)